Get the Recipe

-After coring and chopping the apples, I combine them in an enameled Dutch oven (I used a five-and-a-half-quart Staub here) and toss them with lightly toasted sugar, which adds a super-mellow sweetness, with just a hint of caramel.
+After coring and chopping the apples, I combine them in an enameled Dutch oven (I used the five-and-a-half-quart Staub cocotte here) and toss them with lightly toasted sugar, which adds a super-mellow sweetness, with just a hint of caramel.

 I season the apples with a generous pinch of salt, plus a splash of good-quality apple cider vinegar.
-(Check out Michael Harlan Turkell's vinegar recs; his advice for how to step up your vinegar collection has made a huge difference in my cooking.)
+(Check out the recommendations in Michael Harlan Turkell's guide to different vinegar varieties; his advice on how to round out your vinegar collection has made a huge difference in my cooking.)

 Covered and placed over medium heat, the apples will start to wilt and give up their own juices in just 15 minutes, so there's no need for any added water.